h591341/QuizAppOblig1/README.md

 ## Task 3 (oblig 2)

-After writing the following command...
+After writing the following command in Android Studios terminal...

-" ./gradlew connectedAndroidTest --info", in Android Studios terminal, we get the following output:
+" ./gradlew connectedAndroidTest --info"

+we get the following output: